DevC-Kingston/team14/README.md

 4. Once a mentor and mentee are matched they may send messages to each other through the bot
 5. The user may disconnect from the conversation at any time
 6. Each conversation lasts 15 minutes, but users may opt to extend it
-7. When a conversation ends, both users will be asked to rate their experience

 ## How we built it